MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

    ![Remove duplicates.](images/me-working-with-duplicates-remove-duplicates.png "Remove duplicates")

 > [!WARNING]
 > There's no guarantee that the first instance in a set of duplicates will be chosen when duplicates are removed.
+Learn more about how to preserve sorting in the [Common issues](CommonIssues.md##PreservingSort) article.

 ### Remove duplicates from multiple columns